zeapsu/WISER_Optimization_VG/guidelines.md

 *	Team size - Maximum 3 participants per team.
 *	All team participants must be enrolled in Womanium WISER Quantum 2025.
 *	Everyone is eligible to participate in this challenge and win Womanium grants.
-*	Best participants get selected for Womanium QSL fellowships with Vanguard.
+*	Best participants get selected for Womanium QSL fellowships with Organizer.

 # 4. Challenge Tasks/ Deliverables:
 The participants are expected to complete for eligible challenge submission: